cs231n/cs231n.github.io/assignments/2021/assignment3.md

 ### Goals

-In this assignment, you will implement recurrent neural networks and apply them to image captioning on the Microsoft COCO data.
-You will also explore methods for visualizing the features of a pretrained model on ImageNet, and use this model to implement Style Transfer.
-Finally, you will train a Generative Adversarial Network to generate images that look like a training dataset!
+In this assignment, you will implement language networks and apply them to image captioning on the COCO dataset.
+Then you will explore methods for visualizing the features of a pretrained model on ImageNet and train a Generative Adversarial Network to generate images that look like a training dataset.
+Finally, you will be introduced to self-supervised learning to automatically learn the visual representations of an unlabeled dataset.

 The goals of this assignment are as follows: